 Attacks by other inmates.
 Another cause of prisoner death is other prisoners.
 Fatal assaults, beatings, and murders can happen even in the secure environment of a prison.
 While officials are generally responsible for keeping prisoners safe, they sometimes fail to do so.
 In the most egregious cases, they turn a blind eye to attacks and allow prisoners to get killed.

 Although it’s not possible to prevent every attack, and many happen without warning, there are still other cases in which prison officials should have taken preventive action.
 That could include segregating prisoners from the general population or keeping known troublemakers away from potential victims.
 If it’s determined that the prison failed to take reasonable steps to keep an inmate from being killed, the facility can be held responsible.

 Death by prison officials.
-In some of the worst cases, prison officials are directly responsible for killing inmates.
+In some of the worst cases of police misconduct, prison officials are directly responsible for killing inmates.
 While there are instances involving the murder of inmates, many of these cases involve the use of excessive force against prisoners.
 Guards have the right to break up fights and use reasonable restraint to control violent or agitated inmates.
 But this crosses the line when illegal chokeholds or other methods are deployed.

 Holding prison staff responsible for killing inmates isn’t easy.
 Other prisoners are likely going to be reluctant to speak, or there may simply be no witnesses to what happened.
 But some cases are helped by autopsies and surveillance footage that can paint a clearer picture of what happened.

 Most people think of jails and prisons as being run by the government, and this is true to an extent.
 However, many facilities are owned or managed by private companies.
 Further, many healthcare services are provided by private medical companies contracted by the prison.
 In several prison death cases, there are several potential defendants, including all of the above plus individual guards, wardens, and staff members.